bmoneill/mbta2rss/README.md

 paths of course).
 For a specific route, run `python mbta2rss.py -r Red >out.xml` for the Red Line, as an example.
 To use an API key, run `python mbta2rss.py -k KEY`.
 These options can be combined.

+### Emailing Digests

+An example of emailing a digest using the md2mail filter script and msmtp (a sendmail-like program):

+	mbta2rss -o md -k "$MYAPIKEY" | md2mail "$FROM" "$TO" | msmtp -a \
+	"$MSMTPACCOUNT" -t "$MAILRECIPIENT"

 ## Important Notes